Growing Basil from Seed: Gardener Guide

 People have treasured and enjoyed the unique taste of basil leaves for thousands of years.

-How to Grow Basil from Seed
+Guide to Growing Basil from Seed

 Since you will probably cook what you grow, don’t use insecticides.
 Grow your basil in moist but well-draining soil away from busy streets so that no particles from exhaust fumes settle on the plants.